Faust Overture

+Thematic reduction of Faust Overture.
+The tempo markings are incorrect.

 The Faust Overture is a concert overture by German composer Richard Wagner.
 Originally composed between 1839 and 1840, Wagner intended it to be the first movement of a Faust Symphony based on the Faust legend and play by German playwright Johann Wolfgang von Goethe.
 Eventually, Wagner abandoned writing the planned symphony and composed instead a single-movement concert overture, incorporating ideas from the other sketched movements.
 He made a final revision to the score in 1855.
 The Faust Overture is one of the few compositions by Wagner which was written for the concert hall, rather than the theatre.